canopas/flutter-developer-roadmap-2023/README.md

 * Use Flutter's Materials Design 3 to enhance your design process.

 ### Practical 3
-#### Develop a collapsing toolbar for the News application
+#### Develop a News application
-* The home screen should show the toolbar and news content.
+* The home screen should show the toolbar, floating button and news content.
 * The toolbar on the screen should initially display the app's logo and title.
 * As the user scrolls down to read the news, the toolbar should collapse to provide more space for the content.
   - You can use any dummy text/images as article content.
+* Also animate the floating button as a user scrolls down, something like [this](https://dribbble.com/shots/3541588-Play-Button-Microinteraction)
 * When the user reaches the end of the news and reverses scrolls, the toolbar should re-expand and display the app's logo & title.
 * You can use any images or placeholder for eye-catching UI.
 * Here's [UI for reference](https://cdn.dribbble.com/users/663782/screenshots/3742414/media/67464fde751beb373b4c6fa962edf718.gif).